shtgl/web_rag_scraper/README.md

 9. Congratulations!
 You have successfully completed the setup of Local LLM model by containerizing it in the Docker.

-10. You can experiment it with other local modals as well under Ollama models list.
+10. (Optional) You can experiment it with other local modals as well under Ollama models list.
 In below, check which commands to use to access them.
 ```bash
 ## No file download is needed for getting the model
 ## The model can be directly pulled from Ollama's model list